melliereisenbichler/mmp2a_dasuniversum/README.md

 ## Installation

 The project was developed with gulp.
-If you don't have gulp, here is a [documentation](https://www.npmjs.com/package/gulp) for installing it.
+If you don't have gulp, here is the npm [documentation](https://www.npmjs.com/package/gulp) about gulp and how to install it.

 After installation of gulp, clone the project, navigate to the right folder and run